telerik/blazor-docs/components/chart/tooptip/overview.md

 # Tooltip for Telerik Blazor Chart

-The Chart provides a tooltip for its data points.
-They can be set either to a specific `<ChartSeries>` or as a [shared]({%slug chart-tooltip-shared%}) tooltip for all series.
+The Telerik Chart provides a tooltip for its data points.
+They can be set either to a specific `<ChartSeries>` or as a [shared]({%slug chart-tooltip-shared%}) tooltip for all categories.

 In this article:
 * [Basics](#basics)